MB2M/NFT-test-/README.md

 ## 2.Configuration

+You need to have a Pinata API key: https://app.pinata.cloud/pinmanager

 Create your own `.env` file and add your parameters (there is a .env.example file that you can copy):

     -   `MNEMONIC`: Your mnemonic.